 Over 2,900 species: A look at Florida's Indian River Lagoon

-In this March 22, 2016 photo, dead fish clog the Banana River in Cocoa Beach, Fla.
-The river part of the Indian River Lagoon is America's most diverse waterway.
+In this June 29, 2016 file photo, an aerial photo shows blue-green algae enveloping an area along the St. Lucie River in Stuart, Fla.
+The Indian River Lagoon is the most diverse lagoon ecosystem in the Northern hemisphere.

 Comments